Wuemeli/heckerbot/docs/features.md

 - Server AFK (channel and timeout)
 - Server channels (with permissions, type, nsfw, messages, etc...)
 - Server roles (with permissions, color, etc...)

+## Custom Bot
+This Feature allows the User to spin up there own Version of Heckerbot easily.
+Docs for this will be made soon.

 ## Other Features
 - If you ping the bot you get a random useless Fact